 A passionate quilt artist, I have been sewing all my life.
 I first began making traditional quilts in 1990, joined a guild (Country Crossroads Quilters of Modesto, California), and began developing my quilt repertoire.
 In 1999 a five day seminar with quilt artist Joan Colvin in Asilomar, Pacific Grove, California, radically altered my quilt-making trajectory.
 Since then I have focused almost exclusively on producing original pieces that bear little resemblance to my early efforts.

 Inspired by the works of nature- Yosemite, tide pools, ponds, trees, Japanese gardens and rock formations among them – I develop my own designs.
 Freed from the traditional quilt block format, I now paint and dye many of my own fabrics and collage them by fusing, embellishing and free-motion quilting.

-My art work is exhibited principally on the West Coast in quilt shows such as the Pacific International Quilt Festival (Santa Clara, California), Road to California (Ontario, California), the San Jose Quilt and Textile Museum and in regional gallery exhibitions.
+My art work is exhibited principally on the West Coast in galleries and museums with Studio Art Quilt Associates, including the California Heritage Museum, Visions San Diego, Peninsula Art Museum, Haggin Museum, Museum on Main (Pleasanton) and the San Jose Quilt and Textile Museum.
 I also lecture on the history of quilt-making and on art quilting illustrated with a collection of representative quilt styles.
 I am a proud member of Studio Art Quilts Associates, Country Crossroads quilters and Central California Art Association.
 In addition to the late Joan Colvin, my most valuable teachers include Sue Benner, Mickey Lawler, Betty Busby and Velda Newman.